postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 An activity feed is a list of events that displays updates to Postman data in an interactive interface.

-It is useful to keep track of changes made to your private and team collections by different users across the team.
+It is useful to keep track of changes to your private and team collections by different users across the team.

 The activity feed also lets you rollback a collection, and restore it to any previous point in time.

 ### Types of activity feed

-Postman tracks changes in 3 different levels: collection, team, and user.
+Postman tracks changes to collections and team.

 ##### **Collection**